College football rankings: CBS Sports updates Top 25 following spring practice

 A year removed from back-to-back CFP semifinal appearances, Texas took a slight step back in 2025.
 But the program returns Arch Manning and spent a bundle of cash in the transfer portal to bolster the roster around him.

 Can additions like star Auburn receiver Cam Coleman start to pay dividends for the Longhorns?
-Coach Steve Sarkisian has had his squad as competitive as any the last few years.
-2026 could be the year Texas finally puts it all together.
+Coach Steve Sarkisian has had his squad as competitive as any in the last few years.
+The 2026 season could be the year Texas finally puts it all together.

 2. Ohio State Buckeyes